 Have you noticed a sudden spike in your energy bills that is not in tandem with your energy consumption?
 You might have air leaks in your house.
 When you have leaks in your house, it becomes more difficult to warm your home, thus driving up your energy bills.
 Finding and sealing these air leaks is important for you to take charge of your energy costs.

 Air leakage in a building is equivalent to energy loss.
-For example, an average home with air leaks totaling a two square foot hole loses energy equivalent to opening a medium-sized window and leaving it wide open for a whole day.
+For example, an average home with air leaks totalling a two-square-foot hole loses energy equivalent to opening a medium-sized window and leaving it wide open for a whole day.

 Home air leaks quickly add up to significant energy waste.
 But you can save a huge chunk of money by locating and sealing them.
 Read on to learn more as we double down on how to find air leaks in your house and fix them.